status-im/the-explainers/authors/swader/01-nimbus/en_US/final.md

 ./build/nimbus
 ```

-It should synchronize up to block 49439 and then crash, as mentioned above.
+It should synchronize up to block 1.1 million and then crash, as mentioned above.
+This will take a few hours and will probably need some few dozen GB of hard drive space!

 To test, run: